 Team' coffee mornings/afternoons where the Inclusion Manager, Learning Mentor and Teaching Assistants are available to discuss any concerns you may have.
-On occasions, we invite other agencies along such as our Governor of SEND, Educational Psychologist, The Autism Team, MAST or parent support to offer advice and support for parents.
+On occasions, we invite other agencies along such as our Governor of SEND, The Autism Team, FIS or Sheffield Parent Carer Forum to offer advice and support for parents.